Mariede/htmlbannermodal/README.md

-# htmlbannermodal
+# HTML banner - modal
-Teste HTML banner em formato modal
+Example of HTML banner in modal format, modularized and configurable in a separate js file.